-Medication Assisted Treatment is the use of medications, in combination with counseling and behavioral therapies, to provide a whole-patient approach to the treatment of opioid use disorder.
+Medication Assisted Treatment (MAT) is the use of medications, in combination with counseling and behavioral therapies, to provide a whole-patient approach to the treatment of opioid use disorder.

-|Rule: Medication Assisted Therapy for Opioid Dependence||Any buprenorphine or methadone prescriber is responsible for complying with these rules.|
+|MAT Rules: Medication Assisted Therapy for Opioid Dependence||Any buprenorphine or methadone prescriber is responsible for complying with these rules.|

-|Opioid Treatment Screening Guidelines for Hubs||The primary goal of medication assisted therapy is to improve overall functioning of the patient.
-An important component of reaching this goal is the monitoring of illicit substance use.
-It is recommended that a comprehensive screening for drugs of abuse be done upon administration into opioid treatment programs.|
+|Opioid Treatment Screening Guidelines for Hubs||The primary goal of MAT is to improve overall patient wellness.
+It is recommended that a comprehensive screening for drugs misuse be completed upon entering opioid treatment programs.|

-|Medication Assisted Treatment for Opioid Addiction||This medication assisted treatment fact sheet includes assessing the evidence, dosage and treatment limits, medication assisted treatment and pregnancy, and risks.|
+|MAT for Opioid Addiction: Fact Sheet||MAT fact sheet including assessing the evidence, dosage and treatment limits, MAT and pregnancy and risks.|

-|Buprenorphine Billing Codes for Hubs||New HCPCS codes were issued in 2015 for Buprenorphine/Naloxone and Buprenorphine.
-The listed hub locations will be required to bill using these new codes effective 12/1/2016 in order to comply with proper billing practices.
-These new codes will need to replace the pre-existing code for Unclassified Drugs, J3490.|
+|Buprenorphine Billing Codes for Hubs||HCPCS codes issued in 2015 for Buprenorphine/Naloxone and Buprenorphine.
+Required to bill by Hubs in order to comply with proper billing practices.
+These codes replace pre-existing code for Unclassified Drugs, J3490.|

-|Opiate Care Alliance of Chittenden County - Consent to Disclose Form||Opiate Care Alliance of Chittenden County Attchement B: Consent to Disclosure of Health Information for Treatment and Coordination of Care|
+|Opiate Care Alliance of Chittenden County - Consent to Disclose Form||Opiate Care Alliance of Chittenden County Attchment B: Consent to Disclosure of Health Information for Treatment and Coordination of Care|